 - It Always Rains at Funerals: Played straight.

 Tom: We did!
 We did...
 We didn't think it was a very good idea in this day and age.

 - Lost Wedding Ring: At the first wedding, Charles, as the best man, realizes at the last minute that he's forgotten to bring the rings.
 Of his friends, only Scarlett has some rings she can spare, so Laura, the bride, ends up with a multicoloured plastic heart ring, while Angus, the groom, ends up with a winged skull ring.
 In "One Red Nose Day and a Wedding", Laura is still wearing her ring.

 - Malaproper: The priest at the second wedding makes a number of verbal blunders ("awful wedded wife" for "lawful wedded wife", etc.).

 - Obfuscating Stupidity: Tom fully admits to this.
 He comes across as a complete buffoon at the first two weddings, but takes charge when Gareth collapses at the third wedding and runs interference at the fourth wedding.Tom: The great advantage of having a reputation for being stupid: people are less suspicious of you.

 - Really Gets Around: Carrie lists all her former lovers (more than 30), which takes quite some time.

 - Running Gag: Charles oversleeps and shows up late at every wedding he's invited to.
 His friends make absolutely sure he's on time for his own.Fiona: [as Charles barrels into the church at the first wedding, seconds ahead of the bride] There is a sort of greatness to your lateness.

 - Played straight by David at his brother Charles's wedding.
-David is actually mute and Charles must translate for everyone else what he says in sign language.
+David is actually deaf, and Charles must translate for everyone else what he says in sign language.
 Cue an Armor-Piercing Slap from the spurned bride.

 - Weddings for Everyone: Everyone, interestingly, but Charles and Carrie.